Quickly Jump to:

-This guided tour will walk through everything you need to know about using Playback as your live tracks solution: starting with the basics of setting up Playback on your device and walking through each step of using it to lead worship well.
+This guided tour will walk through everything to know about using Playback as a live tracks solution: starting with the basics of setting up Playback on a device and walking through each step of using it to lead worship well.

 Visit this webpage for up-to-date information on which iOS devices are compatible with the latest version of Playback.

 Visit this webpage for up-to-date information on Playback’s compatibility with the latest iOS software update

 When opening Playback for the first time, the login screen will appear.
 In order to log into Playback, a MultiTracks.com account is required.
 From this screen, you have two options: